-In the Document Size pane it displays the current desired Document Size or the original image size if you have not adjusted anything.
-You can simply type into the Width or Height fields to change the Document Size.
+The Document Size pane displays the current desired Document Size, or the original size if you have not adjusted anything.
+Type into the Width or Height fields to change the Document Size.

-Keep in mind that the Width and Height fields are locked together to maintain the photo proportions.
+The Width and Height fields are locked together to maintain the photo proportions.
 Changing the width will change the height proportionally.
 Resize does not support non-proportional scaling.
-If you would like to change the proportions of the image it requires cropping, so use the crop tool.
+If you would like to change the proportions of the image, use the Crop tool.

-NOTE: If you need to stretch a photo non-proportionally, use the Transform tool in the Layers module.
+NOTE: If you need to stretch a photo non-proportionally, use the Transform pane in Develop.
+(See page 77.)